[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 Now it’s time to increase it.

-GoDaddy is infamous for its tiny resource shared hosting plan.
+GoDaddy is infamous for its tiny resource-shared hosting plan.

-New WordPress installation set 32 MB as the memory limit at GoDaddy.
+The new WordPress installation set 32 MB as the memory limit at GoDaddy.

 So after installing a few plugins, the site starts notifying about less memory limit.

-128 MB memory limit can fix it.
+128 MB of memory limit can fix it.

 Increase Memory Limit